dtto/opensky/_site/README.md

 This is part of the jekyll configuration and should not be deleted.

 ## Embedding images
-Add images (e.g., flying_birds.jpg) directly in the `assets/images` folder.
+Add images (e.g., flying_birds.jpg) directly in the `assets` folder.
 Images can be embedded via markdown:
 ```
 ![This is the alt tag for folks who use screen readers to navigate the web.
 A short description like 'Photo of birds in the sky' will suffice.](flying_birds.jpg)
 ```